 You’ll need fifteen minutes once a week to wipe the cabinets, backsplashes, and appliances.
 Rinse out sponges and rags.
 And take out the crumbles and large (but easy) stains of your kitchen utensils as the microwave, toaster and coffee maker.

 You might also want to clean the rack and the inside of the garbage can.
-As before, remember to clean your floors and, additionally, mop it.
+As before, remember to clean your floors and, additionally, mop them.

-You’ll define how often you need to do a deep cleaning that require emptying and scrubbing down the inside of the refrigerator.
-You might also want to empty and clean the insides of the utensil drawers and clean the stove-hood filter and do a deep cleaning to your kitchen utensils.
+You’ll define how often you need to do a deep cleaning that requires emptying and scrubbing down the inside of the refrigerator.
+You might also want to empty and clean the insides of the utensil drawers and clean the stove-hood filter and do a deep cleaning of your kitchen utensils.

 And, as a final tip, don’t underestimate the power of efficiency.
 Run a sink of hot soapy water at the same time you start preparing your food.
 As mixing bowls, cutting boards, knives, etc., become dirty, quickly wash them out to prevent food from drying and sticking.